What Are the Best Indoor Playgrounds in Koh Samui?

 Location: Maya Kids Club

+If you’re staying at Maya Resort, their indoor kids club is such a treat.
+It’s small, and has no AC, but it’s well-equipped and really great for younger kids.
 There’s soft play, coloring, toys, and little activities throughout the day.
-Everything’s supervised by a kind nanny, so you can sneak off for a spa treatment or quiet lunch.
+Everything’s supervised by a kind nanny, so you can sneak off for a spa treatment or a quiet lunch without guilt.

 We only stayed there once, but we’ve dropped the kids off a few times after that, even without staying overnight.
+The 100 THB/hour rate for outside guests is genuinely good value, especially given how attentive the staff are.

 💡 Pro tip: Drop off your kids at Maya and have the best coffee on the island at Sasatorn.